 Regardless of your preference, experiment with music and see how it can help you.

-2. Write a Good Book With a Good Idea
+2. Start With a Good Idea

 A good book will never come to fruition if you don’t have a good book idea to begin with.
 You can do something with any idea, but sometimes the idea isn’t enough for an entire book.

 Sometimes what you’re looking at is more of a short story or a detailed blog post.
 Books are long, so knowing how to write a good book includes having an expandable idea.

 If you’re not sure your idea is good for a book, try creating a bit of an outline for it.
 It doesn’t have to be detailed or fancy, but enough to tell you if you have enough to work with.

 Think about how the book will start and end, and see if you can expand the middle.
 For a novel, come up with your main plot points and ask yourself if they work.

 Once you are done, you can select the section/chapter to expand it with Squibler’s smart writer to have more depth to cover around the chapters.

 For writing nonfiction books, start brainstorming chapter titles – do you have enough?